Get answers for your health queries from top Doctors for FREE!

 Scans (CT scan or PET CT scan)Rs.
 1000 to Rs.
 20,000 (13.15 USD to 263.02 USD)

-PET Scan is an expensive procedure but it is also the most accurate out of all the procedures to diagnose cancer.
-However, cost of PET scan in India is much lower when compared with other medically advanced nations of the world.
+PET scans are expensive, but they are also the most accurate procedure for diagnosing cancer.
+However, the cost of PET scans in India is much lower than in other medically advanced nations.

 Additional Treatments (If required):